Religion in Jersey: Christianity

 The style of worship was resolutely Calvinist.
 Queen Elizabeth I left Jersey and Guernsey more or less in charge of their own affairs, because of political expedience: Protestant islanders would be in opposition to Catholic France.

 Although Jersey was transferred to the Diocese of Winchester in 1569, it was not until the Governorship of Sir John Peyton in 1603, under James I, that the forms of the Anglican church were restored to Jersey.
 In 1620 David Bandinel was appointed the first Dean of Jersey since the Reformation.
 Anglicanism then became and remained the official religion of the island.
 In 2014 the Diocese changed, after 500 years, to the Diocese of Canterbury.

 Post-Reformation Catholicism

 There were several waves of Catholic immigration, notably in the 1790s during the French Revolution, in the 1830s and 1840s with the influx of Irish laborers and towards the end of the 19th century with the settlement of Catholic religious institutes.

+In 1880, a Jesuit college from Laval, France, which had been expelled under the Third Republic, relocated to Jersey.